macrametv/www.macrame.tv/_posts/2022-10-18-guille-daldovo-•-motion-graphics.md

     ![](/assets/img/uploads/nevada-mtk.gif)
   section4: >-
+    **And that's what led to his freelance life.** A life full of opportunities, and risks, of course.
+But a life full of freedom.
+Freedom to do, to try, to move around.
+And that's what Guille's career is all about.
+Freedom.
+    Movement.
+Taking risks.
+And that's why a freelance life suits him so well.
+A freelance life that lets him collaborate with friends on different projects.
+    Inspiring them and also being inspired by them.
+Like both times he worked with Francisco Miranda.

     **Together they've developed two amazing projects:** *Genesis*, an animated short film that won the 4th Pictoplasma Residency Award in 2013, and *Fila* by Jay Funk, a powerful TVC combining animation, motion graphics, and illustration with actual film footage.

     `{{space}}`